oracle/weblogic-monitoring-exporter/README.md

 original request was made might not be the same as the instance's HTTP port.
 In such a case, the configuration should include the `restPort` configuration to tell the exporter which port to use.

+## Samples

+See the [samples](../samples/kubernetes) for example deployments to start Prometheus and Kibana in a Kubernetes cluster and an end-to-end sample that shows you the steps to set up monitoring for WebLogic domains using Prometheus and Grafana.

 ## Copyright

  Copyright (c) 2017, 2019, Oracle and/or its affiliates.
 All rights reserved.